PaoloMazzon/Astro/docs/classes/Renderer.md

 + `"screen_mode"` - Current screen mode setting, will be a `SCREEN_MODE_*` value.
 + `"filter_type"` - Current filter type, will be a `FILTER_TYPE_*` value.

+{: .note }
-> 📝 This returns what the window is actually using, so for example if you requested
-> 32x MSAA but the host system only supports up to 8x MSAA, this will return
-> MSAA_8X since that is what is actually being used.
+This returns what the window is actually using, so for example if you requested 32x MSAA but the host system only supports up to 8x MSAA, this will return MSAA_8X since that is what is actually being used.

 ## config (setter)
 `static config=(config)`